Lions crush Burbank in playoff opener￼

 Ocampo made it 42-0.

 Lockhart needed just three runs by McKinney to open the third quarter and find the end zone again.
 His third run went for 57 yards with 9:57 left in the period.
 Ocampo made it 49-0.
-Lockhart Head Coach Todd Moebes played reserves the rest of the way.
+Moebes played reserves the rest of the way.

-After a recovery of another botched snap on a punt, Lockhart scored on the very next play when Daniel Morales scored on a three-yard run.
+After Foster recovered another botched snap on a punt, Lockhart scored on the very next play when Daniel Morales scored on a three-yard run.
 Lockhart took a knee on the extra point.

 Burbank did avoid the shutout with 1:58 remaining when Jarod Romero found Israel Zapata behind defenders.
 Zapata raced to paydirt for an 81-yard TD Arturo Martinez kicked the PAT for the final margin.